Estimated reading time: 8 minutes

 We want to talk about curly leaves on fruit trees.

-It’s one of the topics we’re regularly asked about.
-It’s also one of the topics that causes the most confusion among home fruit growers.
+It’s one of the topics we’re often asked about.
+It’s also one of the topics that cause the most confusion among home fruit growers.

 Nectarine and Peach Tree Leaf Curl